-When you drive on Cape Bedford beaches, you may notice the area is heavily polluted with marine plastic debris.
-Actually, Cape Bedford is not the only place to have this problem.
-Many eastern Cape York Beaches are polluted.
+When you venture onto the beaches of Cape Bedford, you may notice that the area is unfortunately heavily polluted with marine plastic debris.
+Cape Bedford is not the only place to suffer from this problem.
+Many eastern Cape York Beaches are also affected by plastic pollution.

 Parley, a global network of conservationists and scientists organised many volunteer trips to help clean up the beach.
 Find out more about the Parley clean up project.